howtographql/howtographql/content/backend/graphql-go/6-authentication.md

 </Instruction>

 Let's talk about what above code does:
-* GenerateToken function is going to be used whenever we want to generate a token for user, we save username in token claims and set token expire time to 5 minutes later also in claims.
+* GenerateToken function is going to be used whenever we want to generate a token for user, we save username in token claims and set token expire time to 24 Hours later also in claims.
 * ParseToken function is going to be used whenever we receive a token and want to know who sent this token.

 ## User SignUp and Login Functionality <a name="user-signup-and-login-functionality"></a>